MDW Plans?: Celebrity Stylist Ade Samuel Reveals How You Can Throw The Summer’s Hottest Party

 ½ ounce fresh lime juice

-1 1/2 ounce Coconut Berry Red Bull
+1 1/2 ounce Red Bull Summer Edition Coconut Berry

 Splash of club soda